Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Preliminaries of Anomaly Detection in Blockchain

 \subsubsection{Careful Selection of Outlier Features}

-Since blockchain is a novel paradigm and plenty of attacks are pretty new even for researchers, therefore, selecting the best features for outliers is one of the major challenge.
-For instance, if one wants to label the purpose of a smart contract in a blockchain network, then it becomes hard due to very less available references.
-In order to overcome this, researchers worked over developing automated methods for labelling new and unknown smart contracts for detection of possible anomalies from these labels~\cite{preanomaly02}.
-However, majority of smart contracts are pretty identical and do not show significant difference, therefore, such methods are not well-established till now.
-Thus, it is always challenging to identify these features and one have to be extra careful in order to ensure that they do not categorize a legitimate user or transaction as anomaly.
+Since blockchain is a novel paradigm and plenty of attacks are pretty new even for researchers, therefore, selecting the best features for outliers is one of the major challenges.
+For instance, if one wants to label the purpose of a smart contract in a blockchain network, then it becomes hard due to very less available references. \final{To overcome} this, researchers worked over developing automated methods for labelling new and unknown smart contracts for detection of possible anomalies from these labels~\cite{preanomaly02}.
+However, the majority of smart contracts are pretty identical and do not show significant differences, therefore, such methods are not well-established till now.
+Thus, it is always challenging to identify these features and one has to be extra careful in order to ensure that they do not categorize a legitimate user or transaction as anomaly.